 The list of his alleged crimes is huge - and Congolese people say "The Terminator" is regarded as a man who leads from the front and personally takes part in military operations.

-He also commanded troops accused of having killed, because of their ethnicity, at least 800 civilians in the town of Mongbwalu, in Ituri district in 2002, after his troops took control of the rich gold mines in the area.
+He also commanded troops accused of having killed, because of their ethnicity, at least 800 civilians in the town of Mongbwalu, in Ituri district, after his troops took control of the rich gold mines in the area in 2002.

-In early April 2012, he appears to have defected from the Congolese army - reportedly leaving Goma, taking with him up to 600 heavily armed soldiers.
+In early April 2012, he defected from the Congolese army - leaving Goma, taking with him up to 600 heavily armed soldiers.

-Later that year, Gen Ntaganda's M23 rebel group seized Goma before agreeing to withdraw.
+Later that year, Ntaganda's M23 rebel group seized Goma before agreeing to withdraw.

-Months of fighting have forced some 800,000 people to flee their homes.
+Months of fighting forced some 800,000 people to flee their homes.

 But in unexplained circumstances and with the rebels under intense international pressure, they split.